 Sift the flour and mix it with the baking powder in a bowl.
 Beat the eggs in another bowl and put both aside.
-Cut the dark chocolate into small pieces.
+Coarsely chop dark chocolate into small pieces.

-Put dark chocolate, wine, sugar, EVOO and a pinch of salt in a saucepan; heat them up over low heat for about 10 minutes stirring carefully, make sure not to bring the sauce to a boil.
+Add chopped dark chocolate, red wine, sugar, EVOO and a pinch of salt in a saucepan; heat them up over low heat for about 10 minutes stirring carefully, make sure not to bring the sauce to a boil.

 Keep a glass of the sauce aside as you will need it at a later stage.